Learn basic HTML formatting you can use to format content in your posts and pages.

 Create a new post and type your content inside the Visual Editor.

-Next, format your content using the Visual Editor .
-Please note that you will only be able to use simple formatting in your author description such as hyperlinks, bold, underline and italicized text, so keep the formatting simple – use bold, italics and text hyperlinks sparingly over one or two paragraphs to explain who you are and what you do, and include a useful link to help visitors further engage with you or your business …
+Next, format your content inside the Visual Editor tab.
+Please note that you can only use simple formatting in your author description such as hyperlinks, bold, underline and italicized text, so keep the formatting simple – use bold, italics and anchor text links sparingly across one or two paragraphs to explain who you are and what you do, and remember to include a call to action for your readers …

-next, go to your profile by selecting Users > Your Profile from your main navigation menu …
+next, go to your profile area by selecting Users > Your Profile from the main menu …

 Scroll down to the About Yourself section and paste the content from your clipboard into the Biographical Info text area ….

-As mentioned earlier, you don’t need to learn HTML to use WordPress, but it can be useful to know the basics of HTML.
+As mentioned earlier, you don’t have to know HTML to use WordPress, but it can be useful to have a little basic knowledge of HTML.

 Tip #1 – If you would like to add more complex design elements to your content (e.g. pull quotes, multi-columned paragraphs, etc.) without learning HTML, you can use cut & paste HTML snippets …

 Save time using cut & paste HTML resources